JA-Rodier/NMJ_Analyser/README.md

  - os
  - argparse
  - sys
+ - Tinker
 Performs analysis of NMJ data

+## Installation
+pip install nmjanalyzer

+Once the other required packages are installed, type nmj_analyzer on the command line A window appears that will allow for the different parameters to be entered
 ## Usage

+NMJ-Analyser requires NMJs to be separated by at least 20um.
+Images which contain superimposed NMJs are not ideal for analysis.
-The NMJ Analyser takes as input directories where jpg files have been stored
+The NMJ Analyser takes as input directories where jpg or png files have been stored

-For each subject, the input is presented as SUBJ/JPEG/*jpg
+For each subject, the input is presented as
+SUBJ/*jpg or png
 The ..... files must contain the keyword red or RED The ..... files must contain the keyword green or GREEN The slices should ordered numerically ex Mouse1_GREEN_0001.jpg....
 Mouse1_GREEN_0010.jpg